Opportunity glimmers through China's toxic smog

 "Unlike Europe and the Americas, which have already been built out, there's still a huge amount of development going on in China," said Beijing-based Atkins associate Mark Hewlett.

-Around 300 million Chinese are expected to move from rural to urban areas over the coming decade as the government pushes ahead with an urbanisation drive to lift domestic consumption.
+Around 300 million Chinese are expected to move from rural to urban areas over the coming decade as the government pushes ahead with an urbanization drive to lift domestic consumption.

 Vishnu Amble, Amsterdam-based principal at private equity firm Global Cleantech Capital, said the positive trends had drawn fund managers back to China's clean-tech market, focusing on energy efficiency, lighting, waste treatment and water.